ashiques/backend-energy/README.md

 ## Nuances of the implementation:

 * If connection information are changed it needs to be changes in the Dockerfile and docker-compose.yml.
+* Have not implemented the change from wsgi to gunicorn for production server implementation.